 Been working in oil colors since the age of twelve

-1966, september, first oil painting after receiving oil paint in gift from his mother.
+1966, september 16, first oil painting after receiving a set of oil paint in gift from his mother.

 1972, wallpainting in Christiania, Copenhagen

-Made a wall painting in Christiania, Copenhagen, his first public appearance as a painter.
+Made a wall painting as a street artist in Christiania*, Copenhagen, his first public appearance as a painter (age 17).

 Independent full time artist since late teens.

-First exhibition, in a gallery owned by a local bank in the town of Horten.
+1973 First solo exhibition, in a gallery owned by a local bank in the town of Horten.

 1975, winning an art competition in Oslo